In California's water wars, nuts are edging out people

 These findings will not come as a surprise to California’s policymakers.
 “The communities most impacted by drinking water challenges during the last drought were small and rural; many were farmworker communities” in the San Joaquin Valley, a May 2021 report from the state’s Legislative Analyst’s Office warned.
 “Moreover, many of the communities that lost—or remain vulnerable to losing—access to safe drinking water contain high proportions of both lower‑income and Latino residents.”

 In short, the Sustainable Groundwater Management Act has generated a bunch of sustainability plans that essentially condemn more than 1 million people to an already-transpiring water nightmare over the next 20 years.
 In doing so, they run counter to the state’s explicitly stated human right to clean water.
-They also contradict the act itself, which decreed that the GSAs “shall consider the interests of all beneficial uses and users of groundwater,” specifically naming “domestic well owners,” “public water water systems,” and “disadvantaged communities, including, but not limited to, those served by private domestic wells or small community water systems.”
+They also contradict the act itself, which decreed that the GSAs “shall consider the interests of all beneficial uses and users of groundwater,” specifically naming “domestic well owners,” “public water systems,” and “disadvantaged communities, including, but not limited to, those served by private domestic wells or small community water systems.”

 In practice, the GSAs have so far mostly devoted themselves to serving the biggest users of all: farmers and ranchers.